Deep-Spark/DeepSparkHub/reinforcement_learning/q-learning-networks/dqn/paddlepaddle/README.md

 # DQN

+## Model Description

+DQN (Deep Q-Network) is a foundational reinforcement learning algorithm that combines Q-Learning with deep neural networks.
+As a value-based method, it uses a critic network to estimate action quality in high-dimensional state spaces.
+DQN introduces experience replay and target network stabilization to enable stable training.
+This approach revolutionized AI capabilities in complex environments, achieving human-level performance in Atari games and forming the basis for advanced decision-making systems in robotics and game AI.

-## Model description
+## Model Preparation

-The classic DQN algorithm in reinforcement learning is a value-based rather than a policy-based method.
-DQN does not learn a policy, but a critic.
-Critic does not directly take action, but evaluates the quality of the action.

-## Step 1: Installation
+### Install Dependencies

 ```bash
 git clone  https://github.com/PaddlePaddle/PARL.git